 The Sports, Entertainment, Event — Management bachelor's degree program prepares students to enter the multi-billion-dollar sports, entertainment and event management industry with the skills and knowledge to excel in their career.
 A managerial foundation provides a solid core of industry-relevant courses and a theoretical background.
 Coursework is coupled with professional preparation, active-learning classrooms and access to industry professionals.

-During the first year of this four-year program, students begin taking foundational courses in sports, entertainment and event management.
+During the first year of the program, students begin taking foundational courses in sports, entertainment and event management.
 As they progress into more advanced coursework, students have the option of moving into specializations to begin tailoring their degree to best meet their future goals.
-Specializations such as Sports Management, Event Management, Live Entertainment Management or General Studies are available to all incoming freshmen.
-Courses within the program include professional sports management, athletics coaching and administration, weddings and ceremonies, sports and entertainment marketing, concert and event production, media literacy, ticketing methods and data analysis, international venue management, contract negotiations and agreements, and ancillary services/revenue management.

-With 22.5 free electives available, students also have the option to participate in one or two term-long, off-site internships under the direction of an industry professional.
+With 15 credits free electives available, students also have the option to participate in additional off-site internships under the direction of an industry professional.
 This experience allows students to actively participate in the real-world setting of sales and marketing, sports management, venue management, event production, and golf course/private club operations.
 Students can also choose to participate in a study abroad program, select a minor or take additional courses outside of their discipline to enhance their learning experience.

 Upon completion of the program, graduates are expected to: